202 Jaffe Building

 Karen Redrobe is the Elliot and Roslyn Jaffe Professor of Cinema and Modern Media.
 She has served as Department Chair of History of Art, Director of the Wolf Humanities Center, Advisor to the Arts for the University, Diversity Search Advisor for the Humanities, and Director of the Program in Cinema and Media Studies.
 She is the author of Vanishing Women: Magic, Film, and Feminism (Duke UP, 2003); Crash: Cinema and the Politics of Speed and Stasis (Duke UP, 2010), and is now working on a new book, Undead: Animation and the Contemporary Art of War (under contract with University of California Press's Feminist Media History series).
 She has co-edited three volumes: Still Moving: Between Cinema and Photography with Jean Ma (Duke UP, September 2008) and On Writing With Photography (Minnesota UP, 2013) with Liliane Weissberg, and Deep Mediations: Thinking Space in Cinema and Digital Cultures with Jeff Scheible (2021), winner of SCMS's Best Edited Collection Award.
 She is also the editor of Animating Film Theory (Duke UP, 2014), which explores the history of film theory's engagement (and lack of it) with animation: https://scribd.com/document/205208690/Animating-Film-Theory-edited-by-Karen-Bedkman.
 As a faculty member, her top priority is to expand access to higher education.

-Her articles address a range of subjects, including the evolving role of film theory in the 21st century, war and the academy, violence and media, community media, animation theory, feminism and terrorism, death penalty photography, the relationship between cinema and contemporary art, and cinematic tempo.
+Her articles address a range of subjects, including the evolving role of film theory in the 21st century, war and the academy, violence and media, community media, animation and experimental film, feminism and terrorism, death penalty photography, the relationship between cinema and contemporary art, and cinematic tempo.
 For several years she served as a senior editor of the MIT journal Grey Room, and is now a member of its editorial board.
 She has also served on PMLA advisory board.
-She is on the Board of Directors for Scribe Video Center, a media center for social change founded in 1982 by Louis Massiah: https://www.scribe.org.
+She is on the Board of Directors for Scribe Video Center, a media center for social change founded in 1982 by Louis Massiah.